 Smog-Eating Streets: The Concrete That Breathes

-The next forest might not grow from roots…it might be poured from a truck and cured beneath the sun.
+The next “forest” might not grow from roots…it might be poured from a truck and cured beneath the sun.

 It has begun to breathe.

-It’s a silent purifier, a grounded guardian.
+It’s a silent purifier, a guardian of the air we breathe.

-Rain rinses them away.
+Rain then comes and washes them all away.

-It doesn’t whisper in the wind.
-But it does its work day and night, through rain and heat and everything in between.
-Unlike its forested cousins, this concrete needs no water, no soil, no care.
+It doesn’t bloom like a tree in a real forest, and it doesn’t sway in the wind, but it does work day and night, through rain and heat and everything in between.

 A New Kind of Green